-The Company's consolidated financial statements have been prepared on a going concern basis which assumes that the Company will continue operating until at least March 31, 2017 and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
-However, in order to continue as a going concern, the Company must successfully conclude the ongoing arbitrations (as described above), generate sufficient operating cash flows, secure additional capital, restructure its Syndicate Facility, obtain continued financial support from its majority shareholder or otherwise pursue a strategic restructuring, refinancing or other transaction to provide it with additional liquidity.
-If it fails to do so, then the Company may not have sufficient capital resources or cash flows from operations in order to satisfy its ongoing obligations and future contractual commitments, including the principal and interest payments due on the Syndicate Facility.
-As a result, it may not be able to continue as a going concern.
+To continue as a going concern, the Company must generate sufficient operating cash flows, secure additional capital, obtain continued financial support from its majority shareholder or otherwise pursue a strategic restructuring, refinancing or other transaction to provide it with additional liquidity.
+If it fails to do so, then the Company may not have sufficient capital resources or cash flows from operations to satisfy its ongoing obligations and future contractual commitments, including the principal and interest payments due on the Syndicate Facility.
+Thus, it may not be able to continue as a going concern.